 - A. Election Dispute means a complaint the object of which is to affect how the Tribal election is conducted as the Election process moves forward.
 An Election Dispute can question the candidate eligibility, the voter eligibility, the ballot, and the vote count process.
 An Election Dispute is decided by the Election Board under the authority of the Tribal Constitution. - B. Filing an Election Dispute.
 Any Registered Voter or Candidate may file an Election dispute by filling out and submitting the form provided by the Election Board.
-The form may be requested from the Election Board in person or by mail. - C. Timing of Election Disputes.
+The form may be requested from the Election Board in person or by mail or is available online. - C. Timing of Election Disputes.
 For purposes of submitting a timely Election Dispute, the period of time runs from the date that the Tribal Member had actual or constructive knowledge of the act or event giving rise to the dispute.
 The date that the Tribal Member had actual or constructive knowledge of the act or event giving rise to the dispute is not included.
 The Tribal Member thereafter has five (5) business days to file an Election Dispute but in any case, no Election Dispute may be filed fewer than ten (10) business days prior to the Election. - D. Date of Filing.
 An Election Dispute is deemed submitted on the date on which it is received and date-stamped by the Election Board. - E. Procedure for Election Disputes.
-The Election Board will investigate and decide Election Disputes using the procedures in these Regulations. - F. Burden of Proof of Filing.
+The Election Dispute submission must include sufficient evidence and information in support of the allegation such that the Complainant can prove his or her dispute by a preponderance of the evidence.
+The Election Board will thereafter review the information and decide Election Disputes, or need for a hearing, using the procedures in these Regulations.

+F. Burden of Proof of Filing.
 In the event a question arises as to the date an Election Dispute was submitted, the Tribal Member submitting the Election Dispute shall have the burden to prove it was timely submitted.